JasonSi/node_my_school/README.md

 - [ ] Design an algorithm to judge whether there are updated scores.
 - [ ] Send email if scores updated.
 - [ ] Use asynchronous method to support more subscribers.
+- [ ] Bold the new scores in the email.